Gang member convicted of killing rival to boost clout in Gangster Disciples faction

 A federal jury has convicted a reputed gang member of killing a rival at a Chatham convenience store in an effort to boost his status within a faction of the Gangster Disciples.

-Pierre Robinson, 29, was found guilty last Thursday of murder as part of a racketeering conspiracy in the December 2014 fatal shooting of 23-year-old Glenn Houston Jr., court records show.
+Pierre Robinson, 29, was found guilty Thursday of murder as part of a racketeering conspiracy case in the December 2014 fatal shooting of 23-year-old Glenn Houston Jr.

 Robinson had been indicted in November 2018 while serving a 33-month sentence in a federal weapons case.